NothanUmber/Enigma/doc/multiplayer_architecture.md

 - If actor checksums diverge without any position/RNG/world mismatch, a soft resync can still be attempted, but only after a longer mismatch streak (actor checksums can be sensitive).
-- If the world checksum diverges *without* any position/RNG/actor mismatch ("world-only mismatch"), we currently treat this as not auto-recoverable and show a "World desync detected.
-Please restart." toast after repeated detections.
-(This is where a future hard-resync could go.)
+- If the world checksum diverges *without* any position/RNG/actor mismatch ("world-only mismatch"), the client requests an authoritative world-grid snapshot from the host and applies it.
+A toast is still shown after repeated detections, but the intent is to recover without requiring a restart.

 In debug logs this is visible in the `mp desync... flags(pos=... rand=... actor=... world=...) action=...` line, where `action` is one of: